oldfatcrab/PSYCH101/README.md

 - Could Behaviourism explain what was really important?
     - How applicable is the science of psychology to everyday life?
-    - Can it explain What really goes on?
+    - Can it explain what really goes on?
     - behaviourism could not explain how we learn by watching, nor could it explain how we learn language.

 - Is there still a role for behaviourism?